MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-attack-surface-reduction.md

 > [!NOTE]
 > Conflict handling:
 >
-> If you assign a device two different ASR policies, the way conflict is handled is rules that are assigned different states, there is no conflict management in place, and the result is an error.
+> If you assign a device two different attack surface reduction policies, the way conflict is handled is rules that are assigned different states, there is no conflict management in place, and the result is an error.
 >
 > Non-conflicting rules will not result in an error, and the rule will be applied correctly.
 The result is that the first rule is applied, and subsequent non-conflicting rules are merged into the policy.